 Ariana Grande blended her upper and lower registers throughout the song.
 She’s utilizing a vocal double in the song.
 This could have been a disaster because the doubles are in different keys, but it works here.
 Ariana Grande does the whistle at the end reminiscent of Mariah Carey.
 She also sounds similar to Jordin Sparks in the song.
 She may have done that because the song was meant for Jordin Sparks and not her.
 She would go on to work with Mac Miller on another track.
 They also ended dating for a little while after they did this track.

 # 8 – Tattooed Heart

 The track is from Yours Truly.
 The song wasn’t released as a single.
-The song has an old school feel to it.
-She does doo wop in the background of the song.
+The song has an old-school feel to it.
+She does doo-wop in the background of the song.
 She also mentions love back in the day.
-She does vocal gymnastics in the song that could have been a disaster for her, but it turned out to be a good call.
+She does vocal gymnastics in the song which could have been a disaster for her, but it turned out to be a good call.
 She sings the song with some soul.
 It was good to hear her belt and showcase her vocal range.
 She’s channeling her inner Mariah Carey and Whitney Houston.
 Kenneth “Babyface” Edmonds did a great job bringing out the best of her vocals.